Webezy-io/examples/project-pub-sub/README.md

     then restart the grafana container which should re-install the plugins [Grafana Plugin Tutorial](https://grafana.com/tutorials/build-a-data-source-plugin/)

+    Go to [Plugin Directory](grafana/pubsub-plugin/) where you can check out for more information.

 * Pubsub Service :
-    - Main service can be further enriched with more complex event hanlding algorithms under ```services/PubsubService.ts```
+    - Main service can be further enriched with more complex event hanlding algorithms under [```services/PubsubService.ts```](services/PubsubService.ts)

 * Clients :
     - More client code can be further developed to send and respond to event or maybe even to chain some events